 Willy Loman is arguably one of the most pitiful characters in the history of theatre.
-In Arthur Miller’s play Willy has big dreams that never materialize and ultimately ends life a broken and bitter man, apparently unable to sell his products or ideas.
-While this may not be the fate that awaits the typical sales professional, there is a shift afoot that requires many of us to fundamentally change our selling process if we are to achieve lasting success.
+In Arthur Miller’s play, “Death of a Salesman”, Willy has big dreams that never materialize.
+Ultimately he ends life as a broken and bitter man.
+He is apparently unable to sell his products or ideas.
+This may not be the fate that awaits the typical sales professional.
+However, there is a shift afoot that requires many of us to fundamentally change our selling process.
+This is the only way to achieve lasting success.

 - Understanding precisely what impact a given solution would need to deliver in order to compel them to want to buy it.